Methane emissions being over-estimated by 9% - Teagasc

 The main focus of the research being carried out, Costigan said, is to find a feed additive that is compatible with Irish grazing systems, while at the same time not affecting animal performance or food safety.

-Being able to feed the additive to the animal easily is proving to be a greater challenge than initially anticipated, she added.

-A number of studies have been carried out in Moorepark with feed additives being fed in the parlour, through a total mixed ration (TMR) diet and in the minerals before shaking on the silage.
+A number of studies have been carried out in Moorepark, with feed additives being fed in the parlour through a total mixed ration (TMR) diet and in minerals before shaking on silage.

-The inhibitor 3-nitrooxypropanol (3-NOP) has proven to reduce enteric methane by 22% when fed as part of a TMR.
+The inhibitor 3-NOP has proven to reduce enteric methane by 22% when fed as part of a TMR.

-To demonstrate the efficacy of 3-NOP at farm level, 3,500 cows across 18 Teagasc Signpost dairy farms used the additive last winter.
+Some 3,500 cows across 18 of the Teagasc Signpost dairy farms used the additive last winter.

 Research will continue to look into the efficacy of other feed additives, Costigan said, alongside ensuring that they’re practical for feeding on commercial farms.